 Weddings @ hope

-At HOPE, we believe a person’s wedding is one of the most important spiritual moments in their life.
+At HOPE, we believe marriage is one of the most important spiritual decisions a couple makes in their lives as a lifelong commitment to each other before God.
 Therefore, we take our potential involvement in your special occasion quite seriously, and we ask you to do the very same.
 Our goal is not only to help you have a memorable wedding day but to help prepare you and your future spouse to build a successful, lifelong partnership.
 While a lifelong, loving marriage partnership doesn’t come easily, we believe that with Jesus’ help it’s within everyone’s reach.
 We’re excited about how God can work in your relationship over the upcoming months!

 WEDDINGS AT HOPE

-(2) Complete the attached Wedding Application PDF.
+(2) If directed by a HOPE Staff member who gets back to you after #1 above, couples would then submit our more full and complete Wedding Application PDF.
 Print the packet, write your responses, and return to the pastor or staff member you've been in touch with already.
 You will notice there are parts you may answer together, parts you must answer separately, and parts your parents must submit.
 Your completed wedding packet will be reviewed by HOPE staff to determine if the bride and/or groom meets the requirements to be married at HOPE Community Church.
 You will receive contact soon after your completed packet has been submitted.